zimzee19/OpenPlayMatchMaker-app/README.md

 "Next In Line" queue list.
 Ability to see match history.
 Ability to see invdividual player's match W-L tally at session end.
+Ability to update players in match
+Ability to rearrange queue
+Ability to edit erroneous match result and re-pair accordingly
 # ==========================================